pnnl/mass1/README.md

 compilers from [NAG](https://www.nag.com/nag-compiler),
 [Absoft](https://www.absoft.com/),
 [IBM](http://www-03.ibm.com/software/products/en/xlfortran-linux), and
-others have worked, but we no longer use them.
+others have worked, but they are no longer used.

 ## Optional Software